byexamples/byexample/docs/usage/usage.md

 will print a summary showing how many examples were executed, how many passed, failed or where skipped.

-A skipped example means that the example has a ``+skip`` option and it was not executed.

 In normal circumstances there are two possible status: ``PASS`` and ``FAIL``.

 If something strange happen like the user pressed ``ctrl-c``, the underlying